jasonhuber/personal-goals/ideas-and-misc/mustang.md

 - 20160712 - oil pan gasket
 - 20160901 - Camera installed and head unit replaced.
 - 20160903 - new seat covers installed
+- 20160912 - new hydraulics for top.
+Total fail.
+Goes down but not up......